Incubaid/dev_process/projorg_repos.md

 ### Project repositories

 - Always named as ```proj_$customer``` or ```proj_$customer_$projname```
-  - Projects relate to customers
+  - Projects relate to customers or specific projects (so not linked to a team)
-  - We use this to organize our work related to 1 customer, only useful if customer project is large enough
+  - We use this to organize our work related
+      - to 1 customer, only useful if customer project is large enough
+      - to specific projects inside an organization if they are not linked to 1 group of people
   - Do not create specific ```proj_$customer_$projname``` unless if subproject is large enough
 - Milestones
   - defines a deadline for the project, there can be multiple but tasks or stories can only belong to one
   - freely chosen per project
 - Types of issues in project repos:
   - Story, Lead, Ticket, Monitoring, Question or Task
+- DO NOT USE STORIES FOR
+    - feature requests or bugs

 ### Organization repositories

 - Always named as ```org_$name```
+- These are repo's which are specific to a group of people
+    - group of people can be
+        - for development eg. a scrump team: naming convention org_devel_cairo1
 - Suggested standard organization repos:
     - org_development (engineering)
     - org_support (all support requests (tickets) which are not in project repo yet)